Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 28 November 2025 18.24.43 UTC
+- WIB: Jumat, 28 November 2025 19.57.22 UTC
-- WITA: Jumat, 28 November 2025 19.24.43 UTC
+- WITA: Jumat, 28 November 2025 20.57.22 UTC
-- WIT: Jumat, 28 November 2025 20.24.43 UTC
+- WIT: Jumat, 28 November 2025 21.57.22 UTC

 Kutipan Inspiratif:
-"Nature is so powerful, so strong.
-Capturing its essence is not easy - your work becomes a dance with light and the weather.
-It takes you to a place within yourself."
+"A man who treats his woman like a princess is proof that he has been born and raised in the arms of a queen."

-Kategori: nature
+Kategori: motivational